smrchy/redis-sessions/README.md

 `npm install redis-sessions`

+Make sure Redis runs locally on localhost and run the test: `npm test`

 ## Basics

 * Every session belongs to an app (e.g. `webapp`, `app_cust123`).
-* A session is created by supplying the app and an id (usually the unique id of the user).
+* `create`: A session is created by supplying the app and an id (usually the unique id of the user).
 A token will be returned.
-* A session is queried with the app and token.
+* `get`: A session is queried with the app and token.
-* Additional data (key/value) can be stored in the session.
+* `set`: Additional data (key/value) can be stored in the session.
-* A session can be killed with the app and token.
+* `kill`: A session can be killed with the app and token.
-* All sessions of an app can be killed.
+* `killall`: All sessions of an app can be killed.

 ## Additional methods

-* TODO: Get an array of all sessions of an app, complete with `idle`, `ip` which were active within the last *n* seconds.
-* Get the amount of active sessions of an app within the last *n* seconds.
+* `activity`: Get the amount of active sessions of an app within the last *n* seconds.
-* Get all sessions of a single id.
+* `soid`: Get all sessions of a single id.
-* TODO: Kill all sessions that belong to a single id.
+* `killsoid`: Kill all sessions that belong to a single id.
 E.g. log out user123 on all devices.
+* TODO: Get an array of all sessions of an app which were active within the last *n* seconds.

+## Performance

+With Redis being run on the same machine the test script (run via `npm test`) on a 2009 iMac:

+* Creates 1000 sessions in around 200ms.
+* Gets those 1000 sessions and validates them in around 240ms.
+* Removes those 1000 sessions in 8ms.

 ## Usage in NodeJS